hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 1. Diff touches only **non-normative** sections.
 2. No additions/removals of RFC-2119 tokens.
 3. No edits to numbers/units adjacent to RFC terms.
-4. No edits to front-matter schema/link keys (`id,class,status,date,review_by,owners,owners_ptr,extends,supersedes,superseded_by`).
+4. No edits to front-matter schema/link keys (`id,class,status,date,review_by,owners,owners_ptr,extends,supersedes,superseded_by,governed_by,informs,informed_by,scope`).
 5. No edits to canonical key marker **order**.

 If any fail, evaluate under standard **SCHEMA/LINK/NORM** rules.